ceh-forks/fedn/docs/tutorial.rst

 participate in training and/or validation.

 The logic is illustrated in the above figure.
 When the `FEDn client <https://github.com/scaleoutsystems/fedn/blob/master/fedn/fedn/client.py>`_.
-recieves a model update request from the combiner, it calls upon a Dispatcher that looks up entry point definitions in the compute package.
+receives a model update request from the combiner, it calls upon a Dispatcher that looks up entry point definitions in the compute package.
 These entrypoints define commands executed by the client to update/train or validate a model.

 Designing the compute package